|

 With two exceptions, for the first five years or so of the script "Maryland" base plate, all organizational member plates were non-graphic, and their plate numbers were in the formats xx00000 or xxx0000, with the letters uniquely identifying the organization.
 A few new organizations were given their own plates in addition to the traditional groups that had had organizational plates on the previous all-embossed bases.
 In most cases, the name of the organization was screened on the bottom center of the plate.
 Some groups chose not to clearly identify themselves on the plate; these tended to be ethnic-based and police-related organizations who wanted their members to be able to recognize each other on the road, but did not want their vehicles to become easy targets for individuals who had something against their group.

 Two organizations were issued what I call minimally-graphic organizational plates during the early years of the script base.
 These were the same two that had had embossed graphics on the previous base – the Maryland State Firemen's Association and the National Guard.
-These minimal graphics were all black and were screened onto the plate.
-Early-issue Firemen's Association member plates had the familiar maltese cross logo, with the letters "F/D" inside the center of the cross, but considered part of the serial number.
-Early National Guard plates had a screened minuteman silhouette, and later a screened line drawing of a minuteman.
+These minimal graphics were all black and at least at first, were screened onto the plate.
+Firemen's Association member plates had the familiar maltese cross logo with the letters "F/D" inside the center of the cross, but considered part of the serial number.
+Early issues of this plate had the maltese cross screened, but subsequently the embossed maltese cross reappareed, as seen in the two plates shown above.
+The National Guard plates had a screened minuteman silhouette, and later a screened line drawing of a minuteman.
 The other distinction is that these early National Guard plates had the letters "N/G" stacked on the right side of the numeric serial.

 In the early 1990s, the state began making graphic organizational plates for those groups who requested them.
 Most did, and so their non-graphic plates ceased being issued.
 Many motorists with non-graphic organizational plates then traded them for the fancier variety as they became available.
 However, I don't think there was ever a requirement to do so.
 Also, a small number of groups have continued to only offer non-graphic plates to their members even today.
 Possible reasons include the additional anomynity the non-graphic plates provide, the organization not having a suitable logo or other graphic design, and financial considerations, as the non-graphic plates are less expensive to register.